Dagzoo Transform Reference

 per-spec extracted values \((v_s)\) and

-final X/y.
+target-node conversion -> final X/y.

 Rationale.
 Sanitization, standardization, weighting, and norm scaling are applied before conversion to keep numerics stable across mechanism families.
 The slice-and-writeback loop formalizes how observable values are extracted while preserving latent continuity.